 Alimony, a dreaded word for some, and what seems like the only hope for others, is a very big deal in many divorce cases.

-In cases where the both parties are trying their best to remain amicable and reach friendly decisions on the various items at issue in the divorce, including Alimony, it can be tempting to leave your lawyer outside the decision-making process and try to come to an agreement alone with your soon-to-be ex-spouse.
+In cases where both parties are trying their best to remain amicable and reach friendly decisions on the various items at issue in the divorce, including Alimony, it can be tempting to leave your lawyer outside the decision-making process and try to agree along with your soon-to-be ex-spouse.

 However, it is important to at least understand what options you would likely receive if the issue of Alimony went in front of a court so that, in your desire to remain friendly and civil, you aren’t forfeiting any benefits that you would otherwise likely be able to obtain.

 It’s helpful to speak with an experienced divorce attorney to learn how that lawyer can help you navigate the difficult issue of Alimony.

 How a good divorce lawyer supports a request for Alimony and defends against a request for Alimony

 In preparing to negotiate or advocate for our clients, it depends on what types of Alimony we are considering requesting on behalf of our clients, or what types of requests for alimony the other party will be requested from our clients.
 In preparing to ask for Rehabilitative Alimony, for example, we are focused on substantiating our claims with documentation.